 Building a wider community of partners

-We have a particularly close partnership with the academic charity Into University, as well as welcoming organisations like the Social Mobility Foundation and university outreach departments to ensure that our students get the best possible opportunities for meaningful encounters, support programmes and summer schools in higher education.
+We have a particularly close partnership with the academic charity Into University, as well as welcoming organisations like Access Aspiration and the Social Mobility Foundation and university outreach departments to ensure that our students get the best possible opportunities for meaningful encounters, support programmes and summer schools in higher education.
 Our STEM outreach programme ensures that students get the opportunity to be part of Imperial College’s Makerspace, meet architects as part of our partnership with the RIBA and benefit from an ongoing programme of visits from the Construction Youth Trust.

 Our partnerships help our young people to navigate challenging ideas and connections, and encourage learning, leadership and character.
 The quality of our relationships with organisations and people in our wider community help us to put social mobility and cultural capital centre stage for Hammersmith Academy students.